czarneckid/octophone/README.md

 # octophone

-Interact with GitHub pull requests on your phone!
+Merge GitHub pull requests from your phone!

 ## To-Do List